yainit/kernels/3.19/Readme.md

 Find here the patches for the YaIniT 3.19 Kernel

-The latest release is 3.19.3
+The latest release is 3.19.6

 Patches for GNU Licensed Kernel find at  ftp.linux.org.tr or mirrors.
-YAINIT (my patches, better adaption for GCC compilations and all logos) MAGEIA (incl.
+YAINIT (my patches, better adaption for GCC compilations and all logos) UBUNTU (last version 16.16)
+MAGEIA (incl.
 AUFS)
 Fedora (most supplied patches)
 GENTOO  (no PAX, no GRSECURITY)